zzzprojects/docs/dapper-tutorial.net/pages/third-party-libraries/dapper-plus-third-party-library.md

 # Dapper.Plus Library

 ## Overview

-Dapper.Plus is a small library that you can add to your project which will extend your IDbConnection and IDbTransaction interfaces with high efficient Bulk operations methods.
+**Dapper.Plus** is a small library that you can add to your project which will extend your `IDbConnection` and `IDbTransaction` interfaces with highly efficient Bulk operations methods.

 - <a href="http://dapper-plus.net/bulk-insert" target="_blank">Bulk Insert</a>
 - <a href="http://dapper-plus.net/bulk-update" target="_blank">Bulk Update</a>
 - <a href="http://dapper-plus.net/bulk-delete" target="_blank">Bulk Delete</a>
 - <a href="http://dapper-plus.net/bulk-merge" target="_blank">Bulk Merge</a>

 Using this library, you can perform saving operations in the **fastest way**.
-It can be used with or without Dapper, and it is also compatible with all others Dapper packages.
+It can be used with or without Dapper, and it is also compatible with all other Dapper packages.

 ## NuGet Installation

-Dapper.Plus is only available through NuGet: <a href="https://www.nuget.org/packages/Z.Dapper.Plus/" target="_blank">https://www.nuget.org/packages/Z.Dapper.Plus/</a>
+**Dapper.Plus** is only available through NuGet: <a href="https://www.nuget.org/packages/Z.Dapper.Plus/" target="_blank">https://www.nuget.org/packages/Z.Dapper.Plus/</a>

 You can easily install this library by running the following command:

 ```csharp
 PM> Install-Package Z.Dapper.Plus
 ```

 ## PRO Version

-Every month, a FREE trial of the PRO version is available to let you evaluate all its features without limitations.
+Every month, a **FREE** trial of the **PRO** version is available to let you evaluate all its features without limitations.

 | Features | PRO |
 | :---------- | :----- |